ncsl/adamli/fragility_dataanalysis/README.md

 5. Develop Fragility Statistic:
 	- develop a better statistic for comparing electrodes.
 Would be best if it could come up with a probability of electrode being in EZ with some sort of confidence interval.

+6. How sensitive are these measures to what channels are included?
+	- can we automatically reject channels?
+	- automate selection of channels better then what EZTrack currently has -> makes things easier to run for new patients

 ### Additional Ideas:
 1. Different ways of generating connectivity between electrodes
 	- Pearson correlation